A continuous variable quantum battery with wireless and remote charging: III. Main results

-The shape and structure of the two parallel plate capacitors are assumed to be identical.
+The structures of the two parallel plate capacitors are assumed to be identical.
 The plates are squares with the side length of $1$mm.
-The distance between the two plates of each capacitor is $90\mu m$.
+The distance between the two plates of each capacitor is $90\mu$m.
 The relative positions of the two capacitors are shown in Fig.~\ref{figure1}.
-The four plates are located in the plane parallel to each other and the vacuum as the dielectric, there is an effect on the area of $1mm^{2}$.
-If the distance between the two capacitors in the nearest plate is $20\mu m$, we can obtain $k_{C}=-0.201$ according to Ref.~\cite{L.Huang2015}.
-The result ignores the edge effect of the capacitor.
-Of course, this approximation is reasonable from the given parameters.
-For the two coupled inductive coils, we only make an estimate that the number of coils turns is very small, assume that the radius of the coils are $1mm$ and they are coaxial, the nearest end of the two inductive coils are apart $50\mu m$ (only quite $5\%$ of coil radius).
-We can ignore the edge effect and consider that there is basically no leakage phenomenon, $k_{L}$ is close to 1.
-Max$[E_{e}(t)]=82.12\hbar\omega_{1}$ and Max$[R(t)]=0.892$ for $k_{L}=0.99$ by our numerical calculation.
-According to the analysis, it can be seen that the coupling between the capacitances $k_{C}$ is the core factor that determines the charging distance, and the wireless charging distance of the continuous variable quantum battery exceeds the charging distance of the current qubit battery.
+The four plates are located in parallel to each other, and the vacuum is the dielectric.
+The active area is $1$mm$^{2}$.
+If the distance between the two capacitors in the nearest plates is $20\mu$m, we can obtain $k_{C}=-0.201$ according to the method given in Ref.~\cite{L.Huang2015}.
+The result ignores the edge effect of the capacitors.
+It is reasonable for the given parameters.
+For the two coupled inductive coils, we only make an estimate that the number of coil turns is very small, assuming that the radiuses of the coils are $1$mm and all of the coils are coaxial.
+The nearest ends of the two inductive coils are apart $50\mu$m (only quite $5\%$ of coil radius).
+Generally, $k_{L}$ must be at the range of $(-1, 1)$, Max$[E_{e}(t)]$ and Max$[R(t)]$ can be given in Fig.~\ref{figure4}.
+If the edge effect is ignored and there is basically no leakage phenomenon, $k_{L}$ will be close to $1$.
+By further numerical verification, Max$[E_{e}(t)]=82.12\hbar\omega_{1}$ and Max$[R(t)]=0.892$ for $k_{L}=0.99$ and $k_{C}=-0.201$.
+According to this analysis, it can be seen that the coupling capacitance $k_{C}$ is the core factor that determines the charging distance, and the wireless charging distance of the continuous variable quantum battery exceeds that of the qubit battery.
 This is the last feature of our continuous variable quantum battery.